webplatform/docs-wpd/Content/Import_Guide/H5R/index.md

 That gets the main content into a new page.

+''Note:'' If the above converter won't load (we've been getting a 503 Bad Gateway error lately), try [http://labs.seapine.com/htmltowiki.cgi this one].
+It's copy-and-paste only, but if it works, it works.

 ==Clean up==
 There will be a lot of cruft - stuff that you'll delete or otherwise fix.